 I've had a lot of people ask me recently about phone jobs from home where it's possible to work night shift.
-This is a big deal to some of you because working in the middle of the night might be the only work from home option (at least for phone jobs) due to kids being up and about during the day, a job you work during daytime hours, etc.
+This is a big deal to some of you because working in the middle of the night, or a later shift, might be the only work from home option (at least for phone jobs) due to kids being up and about during the day, a job you work during daytime hours, etc.

 Overnight Work at Home Jobs